jimmaaay/Portfolio/site/content/portfolio/mulno.md

 listImage: /img/portfolio/mulno/mulno--list.jpg
 ---

-This is a homepage concept which I designed in Illustrator and built for a fictitious client, Mulno.
+This project is a homepage concept which I initially designed in Illustrator and then developed.
+Mulno was a ficticious client that sold studio lighting.

 ![Mulno](/img/portfolio/mulno/mulno--list.jpg)